squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

 multiple nested constructs, e.g. :n:`fun x y=>@term` is a short form for :n:`fun x=>(fun y=>@term)`.

-A try-find performs a look-up through all values of a type, filtered according to some predicate, and returining some computation.
+A :n:`find` performs a look-up through all values of a type, filtered according to some predicate, and returining some computation.
 E.g. if :n:`@term__b` is of type :g:`bool` and :n:`@term__i` and :n:`@term__e` have the same type, then
 :n:`find(x:@type)such that @term__b in @term__i else @term__e`
-search a :n:`x` of type :n:`type` such that :n:`@term__b`: if such a value exists, it returns :n:`@term__b`, otherwise it returns :n:`@term__e` (terms :n:`@term__b` and :n:`@term__i` can use the variable :n:`x`, while :n:`@term__b`
+looks for some :n:`x` of type :n:`type` such that :n:`@term__b`: if such a value exists, it returns :n:`@term__b`, otherwise it returns :n:`@term__e` (terms :n:`@term__b` and :n:`@term__i` can use the variable :n:`x`, while :n:`@term__b`